Job Mentoring Definition:

 5. Improved satisfaction, loyalty, and positive working environment:

-The lesser amount of losses means that the employer is able to expand the profit in business successfully.
-The employer is greatly benefited from this program.
+The lesser amount of losses means that the employer can expand the profit in business successfully.
+The employer greatly benefited from this program.

-Moreover, the mentor-mentee relationship strengthens the ability of the learner, as a result, the newly hired are more confident about their work.
-This increases their confidence in themselves and promotes in building a positive environment in the office.
+Moreover, the mentor-mentee relationship strengthens the ability of the learner, as a result, the newly hire more confident about their work.
+This increases their confidence in themselves and promotes building a positive environment in the office.

 The positive working environment is an efficient way of boosting the loyalty of the workers towards the company and the employer.

 6. Necessary guidance and contacts (for newly hired):